borodust/borodust.github.io/projects/trivial-gamekit/manual.md

 ## Playing an audio

-Audio can substantially boost game atmosphere, and `gamekit` is ready to serve you well in this regard too. [`#'play-sound`](#gamekit-play-sound) will help with getting sounds to reach your users ears.
+Audio can substantially boost game's atmosphere, and `gamekit` is ready to serve you well in this regard too. [`#'play-sound`](#gamekit-play-sound) will help with getting sounds to reach your users ears.
 On the other hand, [`#'stop-sound`](#gamekit-stop-sound) can be used to stop this process.